emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter1/lesson2.md

 ## Scripts

-During the last lesson, we actually implemented our first script on the Flow playground.
+During the last lesson, we actually implemented our first contract, transaction, and script on a local emulator.
 Let's revisit that example:

-Load up the [Flow playground](https://play.flow.com) and deploy this contract:
+Load up your project and redeploy your contract:

 ```cadence
 access(all) contract HelloWorld {